day8/re-frame/docs/subscriptions.md

 Typically, the Signal Graph is not deep, with only a few interior layers of nodes between root and leaves.
 These interior nodes are the subscription nodes that you create via `reg-sub`.
-Or, more accurately, you use `reg-sub` to register how such nodes should be created, if and when they are needed.
+Or, more accurately, you use `reg-sub` to register how such interior nodes should be created, if and when they are needed.

-Data flows through this graph, being transformed by the journey and, as a result, the data which arrives at the leaf `View Functions` will be **a materialised view** of what was originally in `app-db`.
+Data flows through this graph, being transformed by the interior nodes of its journey and, as a result, the data which arrives at the leaf `View Functions` will be **a materialised view** of what was originally in `app-db`.

 The nodes of the graph are pure functions.
-When data flows along an arc and into a node, it becomes "an argument" to that node's pure function.
+When data flows along an arc and into a node, it becomes "an argument" (an input) to that node's pure function.
 That function will be "called" with the input arguments from input arcs, and it will produce a return value, which then flows along that node's output arcs to child nodes, where the process repeats.

 It is derived data all the way through the graph.
 Even the hiccup produced by leaf nodes is just more derived data.
 A re-frame app is 75% derived data.
-I just made that number up, but you get the idea: there's a bit of it.
+I just made that number up, but you get the idea: there's quite a bit of it.

 Indeed, the process doesn't stop with leaf `View Functions`.
 Hiccup is turned into DOM, which is more derived data.
 And the browser turns DOM into pixels on your monitor - yep, more data.